 A Gift, A Life

-Nestled upon the loneliest bench within the embrace of Livingson Valley Park, I found myself as the sun began its ascent, far from the bustling crescendo of midday.
-But this serene stillness was abruptly interrupted by an unexpected arrival of three people – all donned in sharp, matching black suits and brown portmanteaus.
-Two of them stationed themselves near the park's entrance.
-The third chose to occupy the space beside me on the bench.
-Before I could fully fathom the situation, the figure whom I swiftly christened Mr. Unk (shortened for Unknown), leaned in, his voice slicing through the tranquil morning air.
+As the sun began its ascent, I found myself nestled upon the loneliest bench in Livingson Valley Park.
+But this stillness was abruptly interrupted by the unexpected arrival of three people in sharp, matching black suits and brown portmanteaus.
+Two of them stayed near the park's entrance, and the third occupied the space beside me on the bench.
+Before I could fully fathom the situation, the figure, whom I will refer to as Mr. Unk (shortened for Unknown), leaned in, disturbing the peaceful morning mood.

-"A splendid Sunday morning, wouldn't you concur?" he mused.
+"A splendid Sunday morning, wouldn't you agree?" he asked.

 "I can sense your heightened perplexity."